Kahsolt/stable-diffusion-webui-vid2vid/README.md

 ![:stable-diffusion-webui-vid2vid](https://count.getloli.com/get/@:stable-diffusion-webui-vid2vid)

-Convert a video to an AI generated video through a pipeline of model neural models: Stable-Diffusion, DeepDanbooru, Midas, Real-ESRGAN, RIFE, etc.
+Convert a video to an AI generated video through a pipeline of model neural models: Stable-Diffusion, DeepDanbooru, Midas, Real-ESRGAN, RIFE, with tricks of **overrided sigma schedule** and **frame delta correction**.
 Although it sounds like the old joke that an English wizard turns a walnut into another walnut by reciting a tongue-twisting spell. 🤣

+⚠ 我们成立了插件反馈 QQ 群: 616795645 (赤狐屿)，欢迎出建议、意见、报告bug等 (w
+⚠ We have a QQ chat group (616795645) now, any suggestions, discussions and bug reports are highly wellllcome!!

 ℹ This script is only applicable in `img2img` tab :)
 ⚠ some tasks will take a real long time, **DO NOT** click the button twice, juts see progress bar on console!!